Christmas at 66 Degrees North

 Candles used to be the only form of decoration available to the average Icelander and the tallow candles burning brightly at Christmastime were for special occasions only.
 The light they provided invoked a festive spirit, in addition to making the merciless winter more bearable.
-Beginning in the 19th century, many children would receive a candle as a Christmas gift and it’s probably why Kertasníkir (Candle Beggar), one of the thirteen naughty Yule-Lads, makes his way to town on the 24th of December.
+Beginning in the 19th century, many children would receive a candle as a Christmas gift and it’s probably why Kertasníkir (Candle Beggar), one of the 13 naughty Yule Lads, makes his way to town on December 24.

-On December 23rd, or Þorláksmessa in honor of the 12th-century saint Þorlákur helgi, many feast on fermented skate.
-This traditional dish has a pungent odor that has real staying power in any space it’s cooked in- and in every single item of clothing the skate-consumers are wearing!
-Eating meat is traditional at Christmastime in Iceland, but the fish meal on the day before Christmas remains a tradition from the time when people fasted during the advent.
-No meat would be consumed before the clock struck six on the 24th of December, ringing in the yuletide.
+On December 23, or the day known as Þorláksmessa in honor of the 12th-century saint Þorlákur helgi, many Icelanders feast on fermented skate.
+This traditional fish dish has a pungent odor that has real staying power in any space it’s cooked in –and in every single item of clothing the skate-consumers are wearing!
+Eating meat is traditional at Christmastime in Iceland, but the fish meal on the day before Christmas Eve remains a tradition from the time when people fasted during advent.
+No meat would be consumed before the clock struck six on December 24, ringing in the yuletide.

-Another uniquely Icelandic Christmas tradition is the thin and crunchy flatbread known as laufabrauð (also known as leaf bread, named after the look of the classic food).
+Another uniquely Icelandic Christmas tradition is the thin and crunchy flatbread known as laufabrauð (also known as leaf bread, due to the food's appearance).
 Families come together to cut time-consuming decorative patterns into homemade bread, sometimes forgetting to make holes throughout the surface with a fork before frying, in which case, all is lost.
 Laufabrauð is an essential ingredient of many families’ Christmas dinner.